Rachel Uchitel: VIP hosting

-In 2005, Uchitel moved to Las Vegas and was a VIP hostess at the Tao in Las Vegas, Nevada, the following year, and whose ownership included occasional boyfriend Jason Strauss.
+In 2005, Uchitel moved to Las Vegas and, by the following year, was a VIP hostess at Tao Asian Bistro, whose ownership included occasional boyfriend Jason Strauss.
 She said, "In a random career move and a life-changing experience, I found myself living in Las Vegas to launch Tao nightclub and restaurant....
 Two years later, I was back in New York to oversee VIP operations for all of their companies and venues, such as Stanton Social, Marquee, Tao Bistro, and Dune.

 Uchitel ran the VIP section of "some of the most successful clubs in New York."
 As of 2009, Uchitel was living in Las Vegas but self-described as "too old for being a VIP host anymore".

 Other endeavors

 In December 2013, Uchitel opened a children's boutique on the Upper West Side of Manhattan.
 The store was named Wyatt Lily after her 2-year-old daughter and was named "Best Kids Birthday Presents" in New York magazine's annual Best Of issue in 2015.
 It has since closed down.

+Uchitel is the host of the podcast Miss Understood with Rachel Uchitel, which features interviews with public figures who have been the focus of media coverage.